atapas/tracker-beacon-api/README.md

 - Access the URL `http://localhost:3000/demo/`

 # ⭐ Show your support
-Show your support with a star(⭐) if you liked project.
-You are welcome fo follow 🤝 me here to stay connected.
+Show your support with a star(⭐) if you liked the project.
+You are welcome to follow 🤝 me here to stay connected.

 Know about [my other projects from here](https://github.com/atapas#-my-show-off-projects).